-Okay, so you saw how my Dad and I built our Ana White harvest table here.
-Well, although I was feeling seriously triumphant for building it (!!), I still had to sand, stain, and finish this thing.
+Okay, so you saw how my Dad and I built our DIY Ana White harvest table here.
+Well, although I was feeling seriously triumphant for building it (holla!!), I still had to sand, stain, and finish this thing.

-Before we started we filled all of the nail holes using paintable filler (sorry – forgot to take pics of that step).
-It’s like patching any wall in your house – just fill it in with putty and smooth over with a spatula-type scraper.
-Once they were filled and dry, we got to sanding.
+Step 2 // Sand.
+Once the holes were filled and dry, we got to sanding.
 First up was Dad with the big belt sander.
-This guy is super powerful and since we were using construction grade unfinished wood, this was really the best way to get an initial smoothing (including removal of the stamp marks along the wood).
+This is a super powerful sander and since we were using construction grade unfinished wood, this was really the best way to get an initial smoothing (including removal of the stamp marks along the wood).

 Then I followed up with the hand sander.
 We used medium grit sand paper disks, which took the smoothness to the next level.